 - Pursuing monetary damages for reputational harm and lost contracts

-Common Scenarios Involving Both Claims
+What Are Common Scenarios Where Both Claims Arise?

 Key considerations include: